-Recognize that it’s not selfishness to take time for yourself.
+Recognize that it’s not selfish to take time for yourself.
 It’s not bad to put your needs first every now and then.
 We all need a break and breather.

 Don’t be afraid to make yourself a priority!
 Don’t be afraid to choose yourself!

 We just have to do hard things first and make a conscious effort to let go of the things that are sabotaging our happiness.
-We need to learn to change our toxic habits into positive ones that will help us live a more peaceful and happier life.
+We need to start breaking bad habits and changing them into habits for happiness to help us live more peacefully and be happy.

 What are the habits that helped you live a more peaceful and happier life?
 Let me know in the comment section below, I’d love to hear from you!